The answer is no.

 Copyright TIGERS Success Series by Dianne Crampton

 TIGERS Success Series provides team culture surveys, work culture surveys and team development facilitation and consulting.
-The company licenses and certifies consultants in the use of TIGERS royalty-free, proprietary resources.
+The company licenses and certifies consultants in the use of TIGERS, proprietary and comprehensive team and work culture system.